Risk Factors Dashboard

 McKESSON CORPORATION

-We rely on sophisticated information systems and networks to perform our business operations, such as to obtain, rapidly process, analyze, and manage data that facilitate the purchase and distribution of thousands of inventory items from distribution centers.
-We provide remote services that involve hosting customer data and operating software on our own or third-party systems.
-Our customers rely on their ability to access and use these systems and their data as needed.
-The networks and hosting systems are vulnerable to interruption or damage from sources beyond our control, such as power loss, telecommunications failures, fire, natural disasters, including as a result of climate change, software and hardware failures, and cybersecurity incidents.
-If those information systems or networks suffer errors, interruptions, or become unavailable, or if the timely delivery of medical care or other customer business requirements are impaired by data access, network, or systems problems, we might experience injury to patients or consumers, litigation or regulatory action, disruption of our business operations, loss of customers or revenue, cash flow impacts, and increased expense.
+powered by or incorporating AI and machine learning, our operations could be impacted, and we may be at a competitive disadvantage.
+Our networks and hosting systems are also vulnerable to interruption or damage from sources beyond our control.
+When those information systems or networks are disrupted, or if the timely delivery of medical care or other customer business requirements are impaired, we experience injury to patients or consumers, litigation or regulatory action, disruption of our business operations, loss of customers or revenue, cash flow impacts, and increased expense.
+In addition, hardware, software, and other applications and updates procured from third parties may contain defects that have, or may in the future, unexpectedly restrict access to or interfere with the proper operations of our information systems and hardware.
 Any such problems might have a materially adverse impact on our business, our reputation, and our financial position or results of operations.

 Our technology products or services might not conform to specifications or perform as we intend.

 We sell and provide services involving complex software and technology that may contain errors, especially when first introduced to market.
 Healthcare professionals delivering patient care tend to have heightened sensitivity to system and software errors.
-If our software and technology services are alleged to have contributed to faulty clinical decisions, compromised continuity of patient care, or injury to patients, we might be subject to regulatory scrutiny, claims or litigation by users of our software or services and/or their patients.
-If our software and technology services are alleged to have contributed to faulty clinical decisions or injury to patients, we might be subject to claims or litigation by users of our software or services or their patients.
+If our software and technology services are alleged to have contributed to faulty clinical decisions, compromised continuity of patient care, or injury to patients, we might be subject to regulatory scrutiny or, claims by users of our software or services and/or their patients.
 Errors or failures might damage our reputation and negatively affect future sales.
-A failure of a system or software to conform to specifications might constitute a breach of warranty that could result in repair costs, contract termination, refunds of amounts previously paid, or claims for damages.
+A failure of a system or software to conform to specifications might constitute a breach of warranty that could result in repair costs, contract termination, refunds, or claims for damages.
+These risks can be heightened upon the adoption of new technologies, including AI, and may introduce new or expanded risks, such as data inaccuracy, unreliability, or bias.
 These risks can be heightened upon the adoption of rapid evolution or new technologies, including AI, and may introduce new or expanded risks, such as data inaccuracy, unreliability, or bias.
 Any of these types of errors or failures might have a materially adverse impact on our reputation, our business operations, and our financial position or results of operations.

 Pharmaceutical and medical products that we distribute might not conform to specifications or perform as intended.